i-azztec/mlops-zoomcamp-homework/04-deployment/homework.md

 Modify your code to upload the parquet file to S3/GCS/etc.

-## Bonus: Use Mage for batch inference
+## Bonus: Use an orchestrator for batch inference

 Here we didn't use any orchestration.
 In practice we usually do.

 * Split the code into logical code blocks
-* Use Mage to orchestrate the execution
+* Use a workflow orchestrator for the code execution

 ## Publishing the image to dockerhub